Measurement of Proton-Induced Reactions on Lanthanum from 55--200 MeV by Stacked-Foil Activation: Declarations

-This research is supported by the U.S. Department of Energy Isotope Program, managed by the Office of Science for Isotope R\&D and Production.
-This work was carried out under Lawrence Berkeley National Laboratory (Contract No. DE-AC02-05CH11231), Los Alamos National Laboratory (Contract No. 89233218CNA000001) and Brookhaven National Laboratory (Contract No. DEAC02-98CH10886).
+\begin{itemize} \item \textbf{Funding:} This research is supported by the U.S. Department of Energy Isotope Program, managed by the Office of Science for Isotope R\&D and Production.
+This work was carried out under Lawrence Berkeley National Laboratory (Contract No. DE-AC02-05CH11231), Los Alamos National Laboratory (Contract No. 89233218CNA000001) and Brookhaven National Laboratory (Contract No. DEAC02-98CH10886). \item \textbf{Conflict of interest:} The authors have no competing interests to declare that are relevant to the content of this article. \item \textbf{Data availability:} The analysis code used to convert the spectra into cross sections, as well as the gamma-ray spectra and all other raw data generated during this work, have been stored in a LANL archive, and are available upon request to the corresponding author.
+Upon publication, the cross section data will be incorporated into EXFOR \cite{EXFOR}. \end{itemize}

 This material is approved for public release; distribution unlimited (LA-UR-24-21320).